 A more detailed description of the classification process and how we developed the categories inductively is available in the 'Online Resource 1 - Building the classifications'.
 For each relevant paper, we first noted the topic of interest.
 We then identified the paper as either empirical or not empirical.
-For empirical papers, we further identified the general methodology used, the studied population, the source where the data came from, the focus on research integrity issues, and the general research objective.
+For empirical papers, we first noted the topic of interest we then identified the general methodology used, the studied population, the source where the data came from, the focus on research integrity issues, and the general research objective.